Slovak PM In very Serious Condition After Assassination Attempt - UrduPoint

 Slovak PM In 'very Serious' Condition After Assassination Attempt

-Banska Bystrica, (APP - UrduPoint / Pakistan Point News - 16th May, 2024) Slovak Prime Minister Robert Fico's condition has stabilised but is still "very serious", his deputy said Thursday, a day after Fico was shot multiple times in an attack the government called "political assault".
+Banska Bystrica, (APP - UrduPoint / Pakistan Point News - 16th May, 2024) Slovak Prime Minister Robert Fico's condition has stabilised but is still "very serious", his deputy said Thursday, as officials urged calm and a suspension of EU election campaigning a day after an attempt on Fico's life.

-The attack, which has been condemned around the world, stoked fears over political polarisation or even further violence just weeks before European parliament elections.
+The shooting, which the government called a "political assault", stoked fears over heightened polarisation or even further violence just weeks before European parliament elections.

+Slovakia's politics have been divided for years between pro-Europeans and nationalist-leaning camps, with the latest elections heavily influenced by disinformation, mutual accusations and attacks on social media.

+"I am calling on all political parties in Slovakia to temporarily suspend or considerably reduce their European election campaign," Slovak president-elect Peter Pellegrini told reporters.

 Surgeons spent hours in the operating theatre, battling to save the 59-year-old leader after the shooting, which happened as Fico spoke to members of the public after a meeting.